 A high value of EPIFP could impact liquidity, as future profits are not available in cash at present.
-As the total amount of the Expected Profits in Future Premiums (EPIFP) amounts to $\notin$ 22 million at the end of 2019.
-In 2019 a new calculation model was implemented, which improved the calculations.
-Moreover, the running costs are no longer deducted from future premiums in the calculations, which we deem a more realistic approach, as those cost would have to be borne in all situations, i.e. even if all policies were paid up.
+As the total amount of the Expected Profits in Future Premiums (EPIFP) amounts to $\in$ 22 million at the end of 2020.
 Note that the EPIFP value does not reflect derivatives contracts that have been put in place in previous years to hedge against the risk of low interest rates.